The Palmer Project: Responsible Mineral Exploration in Southeast Alaska

 Project Deposit

-The Palmer Project hosts a NI43-101 mineral resource estimate in two define deposits, the Palmer and AG Deposits.
-The total consolidated mineral resource is 4.68 million tonnes of 10.2% zinc equivalent in the indicated category and 9.59 million tonnes of 8.9% zinc equivalent in the inferred category.
+The Palmer Project hosts a NI43-101 mineral resource estimate in the Palmer (RW & SW) and AG Deposits.
+The total consolidated mineral resource is 4.77 million tonnes of 13.2% zinc equivalent in the indicated category and 12.00 million tonnes of 8.9% zinc equivalent in the inferred category.

 Our frequently asked questions